-Our approach to Integrated Risk Management Planning (IRMP)
+Our approach to Community Risk Management Planning (CRMP)

-To ensure that our Community Safety Plan (that incorporates our requirement to produce an Integrated Risk Management Plan) remains relevant and reflective of the wider landscape in which we operate, we undertake an annual strategic assessment of risk.
+To ensure that our Community Safety Plan (that incorporates our requirement to produce a Community Risk Management Plan) remains relevant and reflective of the wider landscape in which we operate, we undertake a Strategic Assessment of Risk (SAR).
 This assessment examines a range of key factors that impact on our organisation, including opportunities and challenges emerging from within the fire and rescue sector and those within the wider public-sector environment.